Kehrlann/securing-mcp-servers/slides/slides.md

 &nbsp;

-There's a lot of relationships between actors.
+There are many relationships between actors, with varying levels of trust.

-The client <> server relation MUST be trusted.
+The client <> server relation **MUST** be trusted.

 ---
 layout: image